 In addition to financial support, we also invite our small grants recipients to engage with the broader Stanford PACS community and learn from established scholars, practitioners and leaders of social change.
 It offers students the opportunity to develop long-term relationships with Stanford PACS and enables them to chart productive careers in the study or practice of philanthropy.

-Stanford PACS small grants typically support undergraduate honors theses, masters’ students’ capstone projects, and doctoral student research.
+Stanford PACS small grants welcome applications from all Stanford students.
+The grant typically supports undergraduate honors theses, masters’ students’ capstone projects, and doctoral student research.
 Eligible expenses could include database purchases, travel expenses, conference fees, telephone costs or other expenses related to data collection and analysis.

 The grant amounts typically range from $500 to $2,500 to undergraduate and graduate Stanford students who are pursuing research related to philanthropy or civil society.